OpenNebula/addon-appmarket/doc/appmarket_worker_installation_and_configuration.md

 Start the Worker
 ----------------

-To start and stop the server, use the ''appconverter-worker start/stop'' command:
+To start and stop the server, use the ''opennebula-appconverter-worker'' init script command:

-    appconverter-worker start
-    # appconverter-worker started
+    # /etc/init.d/opennebula-appconverter-worker start

 Inside */var/log/one/* you will find new log files for the server.